alvr/alpine-android/README.md

 ## Variants

-There are two variants of the image:
+There are three variants of the image, all based on `bellsoft/liberica-openjdk-alpine`:

-* JDK8 images are based on `bellsoft/liberica-openjdk-alpine:8` (JDK 8u312-7) and uses the tag's suffix `-jdk8`.
+* JDK8 images are based on Liberica JDK 8u312-7 and uses the tag's suffix `-jdk8`.
-* JDK11 images are based on `bellsoft/liberica-openjdk-alpine:11` (JDK 11.0.13-8) and uses the tag's suffix `-jdk11`.
+* JDK11 images are based on Liberica JDK 11.0.13-8 and uses the tag's suffix `-jdk11`.
-* JDK17 images are based on `bellsoft/liberica-openjdk-alpine:17` (JDK 17.0.1-12) and uses the tag's suffix `-jdk17`.
+* JDK17 images are based on Liberica JDK 17.0.1-12 and uses the tag's suffix `-jdk17`.

 ### Which one should I use?